 Take your subject out of a sterile environment and put him or her into an environment that tells us something about the subject.
 Go on location to see how to get the most out of a portrait situation.
 Materials: camera

-After a brief discussion of photographic design and aesthetics, you’ll participate in a walking tour on the UTA campus to examine ways of seeing photographically.
+After a brief discussion of photographic design and aesthetics, you’ll participate in a walking tour on the ACC-Northridge campus to examine ways of seeing photographically.
 Materials: camera

 Lighting styles and lighting quality, posing tips and working with subjects in a formal studio setting will all be covered.
 Materials: camera